 Rules and Regulations

-Payment to be made to the bookkeepers office.
-Please sign up by or before June 20, in the HBPA office.
+Payments to be made to the bookkeepers office and sign up with the HBPA.

 The Waiver Claiming Rule 2019